k4y31d/test/README.md

 - It opens book.xlsx, likely to divert suspicion and make execution appear legitimate.
 - It self-deletes to remove traces of execution.

+## Unpacking and Identifying the Payload

 To further investigate,I uploaded the sample to unpac.me, which successfully unpacked the payload.
 The unpacked executable was identified as Amadey malware, with the same hash as book.exe extracted earlier using `DIE`.
 This strongly suggests that the first stage functions as a packer or dropper, designed to deliver and execute Amadey while maintaining stealth.
 The batch script facilitates execution while erasing evidence, a common tactic in malware deployment.

-I've uploaded the sample to [traige](https://tria.ge/250205-r4g1nasnem/behavioral1) sandbox and from the dynamic behaviour and the report clears that this intial sample only drops the three files and run the batch script and the file `book.exe` does all the work.
+I've uploaded the sample to traige sandbox and from the dynamic behaviour and the [triage report](https://tria.ge/250205-r4g1nasnem/behavioral1) clear that this intial sample only drops the three files and run the batch script and the file `book.exe` does all the work.

 From this point, I give all my attention to the file `book.exe` and the coming analysis is all about it.